 Who we are

 Dr Margaret Coombe is the the Director of the Oxford Study Skills Centre at Lady Margaret Hall.
 Dr Coombe is by discipline a historian of medieval England.
 Her research focuses on the religious history of the north of England.
 In 2014, she was awarded the student-led Oxford Student Union teaching award for her work as a study skills tutor, and was nominated again in 2018.

-Dr Margaret Coombe is the lead tutor at the Oxford Study Skills Centre.
-OSSC graduate tutors also provide sessions to LMH undergraduates under Dr Coombe’s direction.
-Our team of Study Skills Advisers comprises tutors/lecturers and postgraduates who are recruited and specially trained to work with undergraduate students on study skills and academic writing techniques in one-to-one tutorials.
+Director Dr Margaret Coombe is the lead tutor at the Oxford Study Skills Centre.
+OSSC Study Skills Advisers also provide sessions to LMH undergraduates under Dr Coombe’s direction.
+Our team of Study Skills Advisers comprises tutors/lecturers and postgraduates who are recruited and specially trained to work with undergraduate students on study skills techniques in one-to-one tutorials.